meiyor/Sleep_EEG_data_denoising_Dreem/README.md

 - [**PrepPipeline0.55.3**](http://vislab.github.io/EEG-Clean-Tools/)
 - [**ADJUST1.1.1**](https://www.nitrc.org/projects/adjust/)

-When the plugins are already installed or located in the **plugins** folder inside the EEGlab root folder, you/user can add the new files into the Matlab path repeating the same command described above.
+When the plugins are already installed or located in the **plugins** folder inside the EEGlab root folder, you/user can add the new files into the Matlab path repeating the same command described previously.

 ```matlab
    >> addpath(genpath('where_EEGlab_is_located'));
 ```
-To avoid errors with the octave functions of the **EEGlab** folder, you/user need to remove th octave functions from the EEGlab functions folder.
+To avoid errors with the octave functions of the **EEGlab** folder, you/user must remove th octave functions from the EEGlab functions folder.
 You/user can follow this matlab command to remove the octave functions and subdirectories from the Matlab path.

 ```matlab